Download a map of the area surrounding the Museum, highlighting accessible pathways from public transportation, parking facilities, and the High Line.

 In the Galleries

 This engaging video tour explores iconic highlights from the Whitney’s collection in American Sign Language with closed captioning.
-The multimedia guide is available at the admissions desk on Floor 1 and is free for visitors with disabilities.
+The Mobile Guide is available at the admissions desk on Floor 1 and is free for visitors with disabilities.

-Transcripts are available for audio and video works with sound, and for all audio and multimedia guides.
+Transcripts are available for audio and video works with sound, and for all audio and mobile guides.
 Descriptions of background and ambient sounds are also available.
-Select transcripts are available in the Access section of the Multimedia Guide.
+Select transcripts are available in the Access section of the Mobile Guide.
 You may also request transcripts in regular or large print from Whitney volunteers stationed in the galleries, or at the admissions desk on Floor 1.

 American Sign Language Interpretation